zikriyeurkmezcengiz/ai-agents-for-beginners/08-multi-agent/README.md

 What's the bigger picture?

-*Multi agents are a design pattern that allows multiple agents to work together to achieve a common goal*.
+_Multi-agents are a design pattern that allows multiple agents to work together to achieve a common goal_.

 This pattern is widely used in various fields, including robotics, autonomous systems, and distributed computing.

 ## Scenarios Where Multi-Agents Are Applicable